Humberto Carrillo: Main roster debut (2019–2021)

 Carrillo then began a feud with Seth Rollins after he injured his friend Rey Mysterio, challenging Rollins's disciple Murphy to a match on the May 18 episode of Raw where Carrillo lost.
 On the May 25 episode of Raw, Carrillo teamed with Aleister Black where they were defeated by Murphy and Austin Theory after Theory pinned Carrillo.
 The following week, Carrillo accompanied Black in his match against Rollins where Black was victorious.
-After the match, Black and Carrillo were attacked by Rollins, Murphy and Theory and both received a Curb Stomp.
-On the June 29 episode of Raw, Carillo teamed with Aleister Black where they were defeated by Buddy Murphy and Seth Rollins.
-After the match, Rollins and Murphy attacked Carillo and Black, which ended with Rollins performing a Curb Stomp on Carillo onto the steel steps.
+After the match, Black and Carrillo were attacked by Rollins, Murphy and Theory and both received a Stomp.
+On the June 29 episode of Raw, Carillo teamed with Aleister Black where they were defeated by Rollins and Murphy.
+After the match, Rollins and Murphy attacked Carillo and Black, which ended with Rollins performing a Stomp on Carillo onto the steel steps.
 On the July 27 episode of Raw, Carillo returned and faced Murphy where he was defeated.
 On the September 21 Raw, Carrillo teamed with Dominik Mysterio and fought Andrade and Angel Garza and Seth Rollins and Murphy in a triple threat tag match for a future Raw Tag Team Championship opportunity but were defeated.
 Two weeks later on Raw, Carrillo once again teamed with Mysterio and fought Rollins and Murphy in a losing effort.
 Following this, Carrillo would wrestle exclusively on Main Event for the next several months.

 Carrillo returned to television on the April 9, 2021 episode of SmackDown participating in the André the Giant Memorial Battle Royal which he failed to win.
 On the April 19 episode of Raw, Carrillo accepted Sheamus' open challenge for the United States Championship, however he was viciously attacked by Sheamus before the match began.
 The following week, he attacked Sheamus as revenge for what the latter previously did to him.
 Carrillo would face Sheamus once again on the May 10 episode of Raw but ended in referee stoppage after Carrillo injured his knee.
-On the July 5 episode of Raw, it would be announced that Carrillo would face Sheamus for the United States title on next weeks episode, and lost.
+On the July 5 episode of Raw, it would be announced that Carrillo would face Sheamus for the United States title on next weeks episode, a match he eventually lost.